Precorrin-6A synthase (deacetylating)

-The 3 substrates of this enzyme are S-adenosyl methionine, precorrin 5, and H_{2}O. Its 3 products are S-adenosylhomocysteine, precorrin 6A, and acetate.
+The three substrates of this enzyme are S-adenosyl methionine, precorrin-5, and water.
+Its products are S-adenosylhomocysteine, precorrin-6A, and acetic acid.
+The enzyme was characterised from Pseudomonas denitrificans.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:precorrin-5 C1-methyltransferase (deacetylating).
 Other names in common use include precorrin-6X synthase (deacetylating), and CobF.
-This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.
+It is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.